kevinquinnw/sudoku-solver/README.md

 # sudoku-solver
-This is a sudoku solver using the backtracking algorithm.
+This is a sudoku solver using a backtracking algorithm.
 It includes a graphical GUI so just run the GUI.py to play the game.
 I hope you enjoy :)

 # Instructions